22 records found, showing 1 to 22

 Engineers build and design components for structures and machines.
 They work with a team of engineers to see if their solutions fit within the company's budget and match with consumer demand.

-Production/Manufaturing Workers produce and assemble products in factories.
-They operate and maintain machinery, ensure production standards are met, finalize products, and prepare them for shipping
+Production/Manufacturing Workers produce and assemble products in factories.
+They operate and maintain machinery, ensure production standards are fully met, finalize products, and prepare them for shipping.

 Preparing construction sites, materials, and tools.
 Loading and unloading of materials, tools, and equipment.
 Removing debris, garbage, and dangerous materials from sites.
 Assembling and breaking down barricades, temporary structures, and scaffolding.

 Agricultural workers typically do the following: Harvest and inspect crops by hand.
 Irrigate farm soil and maintain ditches or pipes and pumps.
 Operate and service farm machinery and tools